gerpy/muos-artwork/build-catalogue/README.md

-# Build a MuOS catalogue
+# Build a MuOS catalogue from artwork and gamemlists

+To be displayed, the text and pictures about games must be placed in a folder hierarchy according a strict naming convention as described here : https://muos.dev/help/artwork.
+Such a folder structure is called a catalogue.

 ## Prerequisite

-1. These scripts are written in Windows Powershell.
-They can be placed anywhere : the working directories are passed as parameters.
-It requires that you have already scraped artwork in a folder (here `D:\Emulation\MEDIA`.
+1. The scripts requires that you have already scraped artwork in a folder (here `D:\Emulation\MEDIA`.
 This folder must contain subfolders with artwork corresponding to ROM files.
 Only `covers` and `screenshots` folders are mandatory.

 ```
 PS D:\Emulation\MEDIA> tree